Bairin Left Banner: Climate

 Baarin Left Banner has a continental, semi-arid climate (Köppen BSk), with very cold and dry winters, hot, somewhat humid summers, and strong winds, especially in spring.
 The monthly 24-hour average temperature ranges from −13.1 °C in January to 22.8 °C in July, with the annual mean at 5.89 °C. The annual precipitation is approximately 370 mm, with more than half of it falling in July and August alone.
 Due to the aridity and elevation, diurnal temperature variation often exceeds 15 C-change in spring, averaging 13.7 C-change annually.
 There are 2,934 hours of bright sunshine annually, with each of the winter months having over 70% of the possible total, and this percentage falling to 52 in July.

 Administrative divisions

-Bairin Left Banner is divided into 7 towns, 2 sums, and 2 townships.
+Bairin Left Banner is divided into 2 subdistricts, 7 towns, 2 townships and 2 sums.
 The banner's seat of government is the town of Lindong.